aws/aws-cdk-rfcs/text/0477-policy-validation.md

   // stacks to add themselves to the synthesized cloud assembly. synthesizeTree(root, builder, options.validateOnSynthesis);

-  invokeValidationPlugins(); // do validations after synthesis has completed.
+  invokePolicyValidationPlugins(); // do validations after synthesis has completed.

   return builder.buildAssembly();
 }